degski/Sax/README.md

 # Sax

-Sax, acronymed loosely after Swiss army something (x).
-This is a collection of small libraries, which can all be used independently.
+Sax, acronymed loosely after Swiss army something (x) and allows for the namespace `sax`, which is short and distinctive.
+Sax is a collection of small useful libraries I've written and/or collected over time, which can all be used independently.

-Disclaimer: not all libraries are written by me or might contain bits of code lifted of stackoverflow.com.
+**Disclaimer: not all libraries are written by me or might contain bits of code lifted of stackoverflow.com.**

+All libraries are within the `sax` namespace, also those which were not contained in a namespace initially, like Howard Hinnant's `short_alloc`, hence `sax::short_alloc`, with the exception of the convenience header `iostream.hpp`, which allows for some short-cuts in conjunction with `std::cout` and friends.

 ## Individual libraries